-Comments from observers of Take Charge of Your Talent in action:
+Comments from participants in Take Charge of Your Talent:

 “I’ve seen the key practices in ‘Take Charge of Your Talent’ work with hundreds of people–from front-line employees to CEO.
 This book provides valuable ways to develop talent at all levels.
 Read it and help your career and your organization thrive.”

 “It was about 20 years ago that big corporations finally broke the promise with employees of long-term job security.
 Since then organizations have used terminations and reductions-in-force as a first resort for expense control, and that is why we have all become ‘free agents.’
 Throughout the past two decades, there have been many books on the topic of self-promotion and even more guides on how to navigate the job market.
 What has been missing until Don Maruska and Jay Perry’s new book, ‘Take Charge of Your Talent,’ is a practical approach to develop your talent to provide enhanced opportunity as well as greater satisfaction and fulfillment.